 This free event celebrates the art of North Carolina boat building and the sport of boat racing.
 Dozens of handcrafted wooden boats will be on display and activities will be available for all ages from 10 a.m. to 4 p.m.

-The 44th Annual Wooden Boat Show has received top honors from the Southeast Tourism Society as a “Top 20 Event for the Southeast” for May 2018.
-This is the fourth year in a row the museum has received the prestigious honor.
+The 45th Annual Wooden Boat Show has received top honors from the Southeast Tourism Society as a “Top 20 Event for the Southeast” for May 2019.
+This is the fifth year in a row the museum has received the prestigious honor.

 The North Carolina Maritime Museums is located at 315 Front Street, Beaufort, NC 28516.
 For more information about the museum, visit www.ncmaritimemuseumbeaufort.com